Chapter 1 : Bodysnatchers

 Oliver seriously considered this for a moment.
 "Not quite, but nearly."

 "Cheers," responded Isabel with a hearty laugh.
-With a loud pop
+With a loud pop, she was gone.

 "Welcome to Puddlemere United!
 Name?"